openconfig/gnoi/packet_link_qualification/index.md

 *   Create with config.id=”Test1” for interface Ethernet1
 *   While the above is still ongoing, Create with config.id=”Test1” for interface Ethernet2
-*   Second call to Create will return AlreadyExists error code
+*   Second call to Create will return `AlreadyExists` error code within the gRPC error response.

 ### Existing Qualification running on interface